KevinVerre/kevins-guide-to-git/README.txt

 When you're ready to share what you've built with your co-worker, you push your new branch to origin as a remote copy of that new branch.
 Now your co-worker, Betty, can copy the feature branch from origin/new-video-player to her local repo and check it out.
 She tests out the new feature that you built and looks over your code.

 Everything looks good, so you are ready to release your new feature.
 You merge your feature branch into your local master branch.
 Now your local master branch is ahead of the origin master branch.
 You push your master branch to origin so that it is all caught up with you.
 Now, the next time you deploy master branch to product, it will contain your new feature.
+Also, you might have a production branch on origin that represents the version of master that is deployed into production.

 Topic 5.
 Rebase